 Sunday, February 6, 2022 9:20:24 PM America/Los_Angeles

-In addition to Valentine’s Day, this week (February 13th-19th) is Random Acts of Kindness Week.
+In addition to Valentine’s Day, February 14th- 20th is Random Acts of Kindness Week.
 We love that teachers are sharing the love, and challenging their students to show kindness in small and/or big ways.
 Below are some easy ways to help your students celebrate Random Acts of Kindness all week:

 - Make Cards for a Nursing Home or Local Business.
 Help your little artists make cards or pictures and then deliver them to cheer the residents at a local nursing home or to help decorate the offices of a local business.

 - Help other kids.
-If you teach older students in a school, have your students to go read stories, tutor or play with the kids in a younger class.
+If you teach older students in a school, have your students read stories, tutor or play with the kids in a younger class.

 - Make a Wall of Kindness in your classroom.
 Have your kids write all the ways they can show kindness both now and throughout the school year on slips of paper and then post them on a wall of kindness to remind them.